 Enzogenol® Clinical Studies

-Enzogenol® has been through two randomised controlled nutrition trials at Auckland University of Technology and the Brain Sciences Institute at Swinburne University in Melbourne.
+Enzogenol® has been through two randomised controlled nutrition trials.
+These were conducted at Auckland University of Technology and the Brain Sciences Institute at Swinburne University in Melbourne.

 Links to trials